igr/homer/README.md

 ```shell
 homer add
 ```

+You only need to add _new_ files.
+This is different from `git`: **Homer** does not have staging area, so you just need to add new files.

 Finally, _put_ all your changes to the repo (this command will also add all untracked files from included folders):